Guitar Repair FAQ

 Will you work on my ___________?

 Maybe.
 I currently work primarily on Martin, Santa Cruz, Collings, Bourgeois, Huss and Dalton, and some smaller builders.
-At this time, I prefer not to work on Gibson, Gallagher, Guild, Mossman, any Asian guitar (this includes Sigma, Shenandoah, Takamine, Blue Ridge, etc.).
-I’ll sometimes do nuts, saddles, pins, frets on the latter group, but I prefer not to do neck resets, bridges, bridgeplates, or major surgery on those guitars.
-If I do major work, there may be an additional time charge if the guitar gives me trouble.
-I’ve worked on these brands in the past and they often end up taking 2-3x the time.
-I frequently run across finish problems, non-standard construction, strange glues, plywood bridgeplates, etc. Since I am currently full to the brim with work on Martins, etc., I need to use my time wisely and thus am usually refusing the listed brands.
-There are other luthiers who may work on these instruments, and I suggest you contact:
+I will also work on other brands but there may be an additional time charge if the guitar gives me trouble.
+I’ve worked on these "other brands" in the past and they often end up taking 2-3x the time, with finish problems, non-standard construction, strange glues, plywood bridgeplates, etc., therefore I have to charge a little more.